sherlock-audit/2023-03-optimism/README-working.md

 - Contract state which does not match the legacy system (aside from that which is clearly intended to be modified)
     - If this results in loss of funds or another high severity issue, it will be considered as such.
+- Attacks which enable an arbitrary user to halt the migration process (as in finding [11](https://github.com/sherlock-audit/2023-01-optimism-judging/issues/11)).